Assortment and Reciprocity Mechanisms for Promotion of Cooperation in a Model of Multilevel Selection: Within-Group Assortment

+In Table \ref{tab:rtable}, we characterize the long-time behavior of the multilevel dynamics for the different possible cases of the assortment probability $r$ and the payoff parameters $\gamma$ and $\alpha$ for the PD game.
+In addition to the case of $\alpha < 0$ illustrated in Figure \ref{fig:rbifurcation}, we also present the long-time behavior when $\alpha > 0$ and the within-group dynamics feature bistability of the all-cooperator and all-defector equilibria when $r_W^a < r < r_W^s$.
+The characterization of the long-time behavior for the different ranges of $\gamma$ and $\alpha$ is based on the characterizing the effective social dilemma given by the transformed payoff matrix of Equation \eqref{eq:rpayoffmatrix}, and then applying the result of Theorem \ref{thm:longtimesummary} that holds for the transformed game.

+Next, we can explore how the presence of assortment impacts the support for cooperation and the collective payoff achieved under the multilevel dynamics.
+When the assortment probability is sufficiently weak (when $r < r^s_W$ for $\alpha < 0$ and when $r < r^a_W$ for $\alpha > 0$), we can use the results for the multilevel PD dynamics to characterize the long-time outcome in terms of a tug-of-war between the collective incentive to cooperate $G_r(1) - G_r(0)$ and the individual incentive to defect in a many-cooperator group $\pi^r_D(1) - \pi^r_C(1)$.
+Using Equation \eqref{eq:rwithingroup}, we see that

+so the individual incentive to defect is a decreasing function of $r$.
+From Equation \eqref{eq:rbetweengroup}, we see that group payoff function satisfies

+so the collective incentive to achieve full-cooperation over full-defection is unchanged by introducing assortative interactions.

-From the individual and group payoff functions, we can calculate that $\pi_D^r(1) - \pi_C^r(1) = r(\gamma - \beta) + \beta + \alpha$ and that $G_r(1) = \gamma + \alpha$.
-Using these expressions and Equation \ref{eq:steadystatefitness}, we can find that the average payoff at steady state is We can compute that so the average payoff at steady state is increasing as assortment increases.
-We can similarly use Equation \ref{eq:lambdathresholdzero} to find that the minimum relevant selection strength to achieve cooperation is
+Plugging these formulas for $\pi^r_D(1) - \pi^r_C(1)$ and $G_r(1) - G_r(0)$ into Equation \ref{eq:steadystatefitness}, we can find that the average payoff at steady state in the PD regime is so we can note that $\gamma - \beta = T - P > 0$ todeduce that the average payoff at steady state is increasing as assortment increases.
+Using Equation \ref{eq:PDthresh}, we can similarly find the threshold selection strength needed to achieve cooperation is given by

-We compute that and we see that we decrease the threshold of between-group selection intensity as assortment decreases.
+so the threshold to achieve cooperation decreases with increasing assortment probability $r$.
+As a result, we see that increasing the assortment probability both faciliates easier achievement of cooperation via multilevel selection as well as a greater long-time collective average payoff under the multilevel dynamics.
+However, noting from Equation \eqref{eq:Gdiffr} that $\lim_{\lambda \to \infty} \langle G^r(\cdot) \rangle_{f(x)} = P + \gamma + \alpha = G(1) = R$, we find that assortment has no effect on the collective outcome achieved in the limit of infinite between-group selection strength.
+While adding assortment to the game-theoretic interactions does help for finite relative selection strength $\lambda$, we still see that best possible outcome of multilevel dynamics is still limited by the payoff of the all-cooperator group.
+Therefore adding assortment to the multilevel dynamics cannot erase the shadow of lower-level selection, and an optimal intermediate mix of cooperation and defection still cannot be achieved under the multilevel dynamics with within-group assortment.